facebook

 I previously submitted an application but never heard back.
 Will I need to submit another application?
 What is the status of my previous application?

-If an application was submitted within the last year, then it will be considered in the current round of applications.
-If your application meets minimum requirements, you will be contacted to move forward in the application process.
+If an application was submitted within the last year, then it was considered in the 2024 round of applications.
+Applicants whose applications met the minimum requirements, were contacted to move forward in the application process.

 What happens after my application is submitted?

-• After completing the IMCF application, all applicants will receive an automated email confirming receipt.
+1. After completing the application, all applicants will receive an automated email confirming receipt.

-• A limited number of applicants successfully advancing through each phase will be invited to train as an IMCF candidate.
+4. A limited number of applicants successfully advancing through each phase will be invited to train as an IM Certified facilitator candidate.
 Invitations will be shared with successful candidates by the end of January.

-If I am not invited to become an IMCF candidate, will I receive feedback?
+If I am not invited to become an IM Certified facilitator candidate, will I receive feedback?

 The IM Certified Facilitator application attracts a large volume of highly-qualified applicants.
 Due to the volume of applicants, we are not able to provide individual feedback to each applicant.

-Historically, IMCF training is held in-person across two or three days of rich learning.
-IMCF candidates are required to cover all travel, lodging, and meal expenses associated with attending the training.
-In-person travel is highly likely and successful candidates should be willing and prepared to fund travel-related costs associated with facilitator training.
+Historically, IM Certified facilitator certification training is held in-person across two or three days of rich learning.
+IM Certified facilitator candidates are required to cover all travel, lodging, and meal expenses associated with attending.
+Successful candidates should be willing and prepared to fund travel-related costs associated with certification training.

 How often would you need me to facilitate professional learning events?

-We ask that all IMCF candidates commit to providing no less than 20 professional learning units June–September.
+We ask that all IM Certified facilitators and candidates commit to providing no fewer than 20 professional learning units during the months of June–September.
 These events could be a combination of onsite and virtual events to arrive at the 20 unit minimum requirement.
+(One on-site day is three units, and one two-hour virtual session is one unit).

 What are the travel and time commitments of being a facilitator?
 What are the possible locations?